 3. Provide contact details

 Make it easy for customers to resolve any payment queries with you directly in the first instance.
 Providing your contact details (e.g. telephone number or email address) may help prevent a query escalating into a chargeback.

 If a customer contacts you, action their enquiry/complaint promptly and resolve the matter fully.
 Again, this is good general practice as well as a chargeback avoidance tip.

 5. Deliver merchandise before posting card transactions

-If you accept orders for goods or services to be rendered at a later date, make sure that you deliver the goods or services before depositing the card payment.
+If you accept orders for goods or services to be rendered at a later date, make sure you deliver the goods or services before depositing the card payment.
 You can always confirm receipt of the order, but if the customer sees an item on their statement for something they have not yet received, they may be more likely to query it.

 6. Retain delivery notifications

-Sending goods signature-on-delivery and retaining the delivery confirmation makes it easier to contest customer claims that the goods never arrived.
+Sending goods signature-on-delivery and retaining the delivery confirmation make it easier to contest customer claims that the goods never arrived.
 It will also help your bank or provider in providing compelling evidence that the cardholder participated in the transaction.

 7. Make sure the card is in date